home-assistant/home-assistant.io/source/_integrations/wemo.markdown

 ### Device Options

-Clicking the `Configure` button on the Wemo integration will bring up some additional options that can be configured for WeMo devices.
+Clicking the `Configure` button on the WeMo integration will bring up some additional options that can be configured for WeMo devices.

 ![Device Options](/images/integrations/wemo/device_options.png)